-Transcranial magnetic stimulation (TMS) is a non-invasive, FDA approved procedure that uses magnetic resonance to target specific parts of the brain.
+Transcranial magnetic stimulation (TMS) is a non-invasive, FDA-approved outpatient procedure that uses magnetic resonance to target specific parts of the brain.

 Magnetic field pulses and electrical currents stimulate nerve cells in the prefrontal cortex, which has proven to effectively treat conditions such as drug addiction and depression.